 - Wrap and tie the ham hock in cheese cloth and twine.
 This is so the hock doesn't disintegrate into the beans (it leaves pieces of bone in the beans...gross).

-- Dump all of the ingredients into a Crockpot (6-8 quart).
+- Dump all of the ingredients, except the vinegar, into your slow cooker.
 Make sure the water covering everything so the beans do not dry out.
 Cook on high heat for 8 hours.

-- Unwrap the ham hock, and add any meat from the hock back into the beans.
-That's the good stuff!
+- Remove and unwrap the ham hock, and add any meat from the hock back into the beans.
+Stir in the 3 tablespoons of vinegar to the pot.

 - Prep Time: 15 mins